cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Where to define lanes and priorities

-- There are three options for _where_ to configure lanes and priorities:
+There are two alternative options for _where_ to configure lanes and priorities:
 1. `config.toml` / `app.toml`
   * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
 2. `ConsensusParams`
   * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
   * The process of updating lane info would be very complex and cumbersome:
       * To update lanes, you'd need to pass _two_ governance proposals
         1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
         2. Then upgrade the lanes via `ConsensusParams`.
       * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
       * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
-  3. Hardcoded in the application.
+  1. Hardcoded in the application.
 Info passed to CometBFT during handshake.
     * Simple lane update cycle: one software update gov proposal.
     * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
     * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.